 The game has just begun

 As a result of the developing climate crisis, biodiversity seems to have passed what scientists call a threshold.
-Species loss, driven by habitat destruction and global warming is pushing ecosystems all over the world to, and beyond, their limits.
+Species loss, driven by habitat destruction and global warming is pushing ecosystems all over the world to, and beyond, its limits.
 Whilst most people would express an attachment to the wonderful species and habitats our planet is home to, there is more at stake than the loss of lovely places to visit as a tourist.

 The following list highlights some of the most important benefits of healthy biodiversity - and their importance to the planet and everything that calls it home (including us).